Trojaner/AbpDiscordBot/BlogPost.md

 ## Integrating ABP
 ### Initializing ABP
-First install the `Volo.Abp.Autofac` and `Volo.Abp.Security` packages from NuGet.
-Add the following lines to initializes ABP:
+We have initialize ABP first.
+To do that, install the `Volo.Abp.Autofac` and `Volo.Abp.Security` packages from NuGet and add the following lines:
 ```c#
 using (host)
 {